Definition of XML File

 - And the first line of the file should include an XML declaration to tell the editor that it is an XML file.

-- The next step is to create a root element which is the main role in the XML file.
+- The next step is to create a root element that is the XML file’s main role.
 The root element should start with the start tag and end with the close tag.

 - Followed by this is adding a child element.